TechCavern/WaveTact/README.md

 ==================
 - autounban - this will detect bans and auto-unban a ban after the specified time. (s(econds)/m(inutes)/h(ours)/d(ays)/w(eeks)
 - autourl - this will detect and print the title of urls found in channel messages.
 (True/False)
+- topicseparator - this will determine the separator between topic parts

 You are welcome to set other properties (but they will be rather useless), however do beware that you may find issues in the future if the property you set happens to coincide with a new channel property